nschoe/nschoeslabs/articles/2017-02-01-Docker-Taming-the-Beast-Part-5.md

 Obviously, the _somehow_ is explained easily: the docker daemon contacted the KV-store thanks to the `--cluster-store` option we passed earlier.

-But the very cool thing to take away from this, is that by configuring a KV-store and settin up the docker daemons correctly, _we can have Docker (Overlay) Networks shared amonst **completely independant** machines (hosts)_!
+But the very cool thing to take away from this, is that by configuring a KV-store and setting up the docker daemons correctly, _we can have Docker (Overlay) Networks shared among **completely independant** machines (hosts)_!

 Please, **please** take a few _seconds_ (minutes if you need) to re-read this last sentence and make _absolutely sure_ you understand the consequences and the _power_ it will give us.

 Seriously, I know it seems like I do a big deal out of this, but this **is** a big deal.
-Think about everything we learned in this Part: breaking the isolation between containers in a controlled manner, embedded DNs server that automatically resolves the containers' names to their correct IP etc... well everything is still working, and on top of that... _it is now **spread across several servers**_.
+Think about everything we learned in this Part: breaking the isolation between containers in a controlled manner, embedded DNS server that automatically resolves the containers' names to their correct IP etc... well everything is still working, and on top of that... _it is now **spread across several servers**_.

 We have just (almost freely) extended our nice little comfy zone of isolated-yet-communicating containers _between servers_.
 Now, from a docker point of view, when you have containers `C1` and `C2` inside Docker Network `N`, it doesn't matter if `C1` and `C2` are on the same server `S1` or if one is on server `S1` and one of server `S2`.